 For my current work environment that means when we’re reviewing someone’s code — or we’re talking about architecture for a new feature — we let people finish before speaking.
 We wait to give a quiet, open space before the next person jumps in just to ensure someone with a more restrained voice has space to contribute.

 If we have criticisms, we voice those criticisms about the idea — not the person.
-If somebody suggests something a little off kilter, then we talk about how that will perform or how it will handle different use cases rather than impugning the person who suggested it.
+If somebody suggests something a little off-kilter, then we talk about how that will perform or how it will handle different use cases rather than impugning the person who suggested it.
 Keep it safe in that regard.

 Some folks don’t like speaking in large groups.
-For them we need to give other opportunities to give feedback, ideas and questions through forums like Slack, direct message, or smaller groups.
+For them, we need to give other opportunities to give feedback, ideas, and questions through forums like Slack, direct messages, or smaller groups.
 Hanging back after a meeting has ended also gives people an opportunity to come up and speak who wouldn’t have been comfortable in a larger room setting.
 It helps to create more space for those voices.
 This is all suggesting though that the people who are less reserved will not have a problem speaking up.
 Sometimes that’s not true.
 But they use the same facilities as the people who require more space.

-That space and safety is required for innovation as well.
-I don’t want to say innovation just happens — there are other factors which can prevent innovation such as trying to force it to appear or trying to constrain it to certain release dates.
+That space and safety are required for innovation as well.
+I don’t want to say innovation just happens — there are other factors that can prevent innovation such as trying to force it to appear or trying to constrain it to certain release dates.
 But if you have a team that can do freer floating items and can take on more parts of a project that require you to be creative and innovative detached from your normal release cycle and detached from the normal constraints of the business — you will get more new ideas and better innovation out of them.
 It’s also helpful to rotate members one or two at a time after a lengthy stay on such a team.

 What does it take to get an employee’s full attention and best performance?